Gleyber Torres Player Props: Yankees vs. Guardians

 Gleyber Torres At The Plate

-- Torres has three doubles, a triple, four home runs and 17 walks while hitting .245.
+- Torres is batting .245 with three doubles, a triple, four home runs and 17 walks.

-- In 60.7% of his 28 games this season, Torres has picked up at least one hit.
-He's also had five multi-hit games.
+- Torres has reached base via a hit in 18 games this year (of 29 played), and had multiple hits in five of those games.

-- He has gone deep in 14.3% of his games this year, and 3.6% of his chances at the plate.
+- Looking at the 29 games he has played this season, he's went deep in four of them (13.8%), and in 3.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.